 Over the next decade, the number of Americans age 55 or older will increase by almost 30 percent—they will be working well beyond the traditional age of retirement.
-The goal of the Department of Aging is to provide employers and mature job seekers with the resources needed to address the changing workforce.
+The goal is to provide employers and mature job seekers with the resources needed to address the changing workforce.

 Senior Community Service Employment Program (SCSEP)